-The ProTech[®] 203 Overspeed Protection System is a digital overspeed trip device that reads three individual magnetic pickups, performs three individual speed calculations, and actuates its relay output according to the results of a hardware two-out-of-three vote.
+The ProTech® 203 Overspeed Protection System is a digital overspeed trip device that reads three individual magnetic pickups, performs three individual speed calculations, and actuates its relay output according to the results.
 See Figure 3-1 for the control layout and dimensions.